 Sophomore Admission to Associate Degree Programs at The Ranger School for High School Seniors

 High school seniors who will complete the first year course requirements through college coursework taken in high school may apply for sophomore entry to the Associate of Applied Science (AAS) degree programs offered at The Ranger School campus in Wanakena, NY.
 The application process and criteria for Regular First-Year consideration apply to AAS sophomore entry candidates.
-Additionally they must have completed the majority of the first year requirements for the AAS program, including English, science and math requirements, with a cumulative grade point average of 2.80 or higher on a 4.00 scale and no course grades less than 'C'.
+Additionally they must have completed the first year requirements for the AAS program, including English, science and math requirements, with a cumulative grade point average of 2.80 or higher on a 4.00 scale and no course grades less than 'C'.
 Sophomore entry candidates are also required to submit mid-year grades, including official transcripts for all college level work, for their senior year.
 Additionally, they must meet with the Director of The Ranger School at the Wanakena campus or the Director of Admissions at the Syracuse campus to assess their maturity and preparedness for college experience and life at The Ranger School before their application will be reviewed by the Admissions Committee.
 Alternative online meeting options may be available.

-Students eho wish to return to the College after a leave of absence (medical or military), change in educational plan, or academic and/or disciplinary dismissal, may apply for readmission through the Office of Student Affairs — readmission is NOT facilitated by the Office of Undergraduate Admissions.
+Students who wish to return to the College after a leave of absence (medical or military), change in educational plan, or academic and/or disciplinary dismissal, may apply for readmission through the Office of Student Affairs — readmission is NOT facilitated by the Office of Undergraduate Admissions.
 Contact Student Support to obtain information or to schedule an appointment with the Senior Counselor.